khengwei118/ImageRecognition/README.md

 - XML

 ## Known issues
-- Sound feature could not be tested at this time due to Android Emulator incompibility with Apple Silicon Macs. https://androidstudio.googleblog.com/2020/12/android-emulator-apple-silicon-preview.html
+- Image Recognition accuracy is not very high
+- Certain phones would get image rotated in certain cases due to EXIF data